paul-schaaf/blog/blog/_posts/2021-01-13-build-an-escrow-on-solana.md

 </div>

 We can see that there is an escrow account which holds all the info necessary for the trade between Alice and Bob and there also is a token account which holds Alice's X tokens and is owned by a PDA of the escrow program.What we (and Bob) would like the tx to do is move the X tokens from the PDA-owned X token account to his X token account.
-The escrow program should also subtract tokens from Bob's Y token account and add them to the Y token account Alice had the escrow program write into the escrow state account (the `initializer_receiving_token_account_pubkey` property inside the Escrow struct inside `state.rs`).
+The escrow program should also subtract tokens from Bob's Y token account and add them to the Y token account Alice had the escrow program write into the escrow state account (the `initializer_token_to_receive_account_pubkey` property inside the Escrow struct inside `state.rs`).
 Lastly, the two accounts that have been created for the trade (the escrow state account and the temporary X token account) should be cleaned up since there is no need for them anymore.

 Equipped with this knowledge, we can add the endpoint for what I've decided to call the `Exchange` instruction inside `instruction.rs`.